 How to Burn FLV File to DVD on Mac/ Windows

-See more about: Blu-ray Creator to copy downloaded FLV movies a high-definition Blu-ray disc.
+See more about: Blu-ray Creator to burn downloaded FLVs a high-definition Blu-ray disc.

-Flash Video (FLV) is prevalent on the Internet.
-It is used mainly by online video-sharing services such YouTube, Google Videos, Hulu since it can hold high-quality videos with compression rate and in small file size.
-You might have some FLV video snippets on your media library and want to put them all to DVDs, so that everyone in the family can have a copy and play in a DVD player.
+Flash Video (.flv) is prevalent on the Internet.
+It is used mainly by online video-sharing services such as YouTube, Facebook, Hulu since it can hold high-quality videos with compression rate and in small file size.
+You might have some FLV video snippets on your media library and want to put those FLVs to disc, so that everyone in the family can have a copy and play in a DVD player.
 In that case, you'd need a custom movie-making app or a FLV to DVD burning program.

 If you are using a Windows machine, just turn to the equivalent version - DVD Creator for Windows to burn FLV to play on DVD, so as to view it on a TV using DVD player.